Finance and Budgets

 It’s worth thinking imaginatively about the type of company that could sponsor you; several companies may have never given money to a club or society before simply because they have never been asked.
 Also consider asking for support in other than financial forms such as training or materials.

 Sponsorship applications should include some information about SOAS SU in general, something like a business plan for your society and a letter outlining the benefits, for the company, of sponsoring your society members or your activity.
+Before signing any deal or agreeing to anything, make sure you send all the details to SU staff to check the terms and tell let the sponsor know that nothing is agreed until there has been an SU sign-off.

 For legal and political reasons, SOAS SU reserves the right to refuse any proposed sponsorship deal.